25 Best Things to Do in Cottonwood, AZ

 The boutique shops are one of a kind, selling things unlikely to be found anywhere else in the country.

-The high sidewalks, historic architecture and weekly farmer’s market make this quaint little town a priority on all itineraries for Cottonwood.
+The high sidewalks, historic architecture, and weekly farmer’s market make this quaint little town a priority for Cottonwood's itineraries.

-The Jail Trail is a looped trail, 1.6 miles long that is easily accessed from the old jail parking area in Old Town Cottonwood.
+The Jail Trail is a steep, 1.6-mile-long trail easily accessed from the old jail parking area in Old Town Cottonwood.

 It is a beautiful hike where leashed pets are welcome.